Bluetooth Low Energy beacon: Battery powered

 older phones tend to draw more battery power in the vicinity of iBeacons, while the newer phones can be more efficient in the same environment.
 In addition to the time spent by the phone scanning, number of scans and number of beacons in the vicinity are also significant factors for battery drain.

-An energy efficient iBeacon application needs to consider these aspects in order to strike a good balance between app responsiveness and battery consumption.
+An energy efficient iBeacon application considers these aspects in order to strike a good balance between app responsiveness and battery life.

 USB powered

 Bluetooth beacons can also come in the form of USB dongles.
 These small USB beacons can be powered by a standard USB port which makes them ideal for long term permanent installations.